 Make a complaint

 If you’re a residential consumer or small business and you’ve already tried to resolve your complaint with your telecommunications provider, you can make a complaint to us.
+If you have not tried to resolve your complaint with your provider, you can find their contact details by searching our providers list.

 Before you contact us